farmera/sare_grant/how_plants_see.md

 ![](img/sequoia.png)
 ###### Figure 3.
 Narrow band spectral response of a Parrot Sequoia camera.

-Specialized multispectral cameras contain 'band-pass' filters which taper the wavelengths of light into narrower bands.
-Having access to these narrower bands provides a far more precise estimate of the luminosity of light reflecting off of plants.
+Specialized multispectral cameras contain 'band-pass' filters which taper each wavelength of light into a narrower band.
+Gaining access to these narrower bands allows a far more precise estimate of the actual luminosity values reflecting off of plants.

 In __Figure 3__  the spectral response of a Parrot Sequoia camera is shown.
 With this camera the green is captured in the 530–570 nm band with peak absorption around 550 nm.
 The reflectance of green light is often correlated with leaf chlorophyll content.